How to convert a logo to an embroidery file

 SewArt is one of the least expensive digitizing programs you can buy.
-And, you can actually download it for free and try it out for 30 days.
+Of course Ink/Stitch is free but it’s capabilities are VERY limited.
+So, we’ll stick with SewArt here.
+Plus, you can actually download it for free and try it out for 30 days.
 During this trial period you can even create some real embroidery designs!
-If you want to try to convert a logo to embroidery, I would definitely start with the trial version of SewArt and see what you can do.
+If you want to try to convert a logo to an embroidery file, I would definitely start with the trial version of SewArt and see what you can do.

 What makes logos different from other types of images